21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

   x + y
 }
 ```
-This way, you can easily understand what the function does and how to use it.
+While roxigen2 syntax can be hard to remember, rstudio has an option to insert the skeleton automatically.
+This structure will help you to add all the necessary details so you can easily understand what the function does and how to use it.
 Moving forward, you ever want to convert your collection of functions into a package, using roxygen2 will make it easier to create the documentation for your package.

 ````
 `````
 ### Document your project

 The template provides a `README.md` file where you can write a description of your project, how to run the analysis and get access to the data.
 This file is meant to be read by other people who want to understand what your project is about and how to use it.
-If you share your project on Guthub, the README file will be the first thing that people see when they visit your repository, so it is important to make it clear and informative.
+If you share your project on GitHub, the README file will be the first thing that people see when they visit your repository, so it is important to make it clear and informative.

 You can also include information about how to cite your research project.
-This can be the citation associated to the paper, if you have one, or you can create a Zenodo record for your project and include the DOI in the README file.
+This can be the citation associated to the paper, if you have one, or you can create a Zenodo record for your project (everything in the repository) and include the DOI in the README file.
 This way, people who want to use your code and data can easily find the citation information and give you credit for your work.

 Check this examples for inspiration on how to write a good README file: